harvey-group/xtbAutoDiffWork/README.md

 does NOT match the SCF energy so evenm the Lagrangian is built incorrectly.
 I abandoned the project at this point because I could not get the AutoDiff to work.
 I am confident the Lagrangian can be fixed quite easily.
 The "hard nut" at this point for me is getting the AutoDiff to work.
+Update: I noticed an error in new_xtb_julia concerning the way the Lagrangian was expressed.
+After revising this, I get the modified code newer_xtb_julia, in which the Lagrangian now comes out correct, equal to the energy.
+The automatic differentiation still does not work.